Webinar

 Education and training aren't as rigid as in the past.
 People can use digital tools and resources available, in addition to some of our specialist functions at Wood, to be more effective with on-the-job training, spreading good ideas and creating a community of practice.

 At Wood, we've always sought out innovators.
-We look for problem solvers – people that are curious and want to ask questions.
-These people are willing to dive into a process to figure out how to amplify what’s working and how to remove what isn’t.
+We look for problem solvers like Ken Ede and curious people like Richard Spires who want to ask questions.
+They are willing to dive into a process to figure out how to amplify what’s working and how to remove what isn’t.